bobbrez/wedding-vows/README.md

 Your contageous demeter.
 Anyone who has ever come in contact with you can attest to feeling a little bit cheerful afterwards.
 While you are realistic, you can find the only ray of sunshine on an otherwise bleak day.
 I vow to reflect your demeter when you need it and to amplify it whenever I can.
 I vow that I will take time to find joy in our little moments as well as milestones.
 And I vow that I will do all that I can to build a hopeful future with you.

 Galia.
 Thank you for everything that you've been to me so far and everything that we will be in the future.
+Geronimo.

 Oh.
 And one more thing.